rvesse/source-plugin-breaks-releases/README.md

 # What is this?

-This is a minimal, reproducible example of a bug in the [maven-sources-plugin][1] which is tracked by several JIRA issues:
+This is a minimal, reproducible example of a bug related to certain usages of the [maven-sources-plugin][1] which is tracked by several JIRA issues:

 - [MSOURCES-140][2]
 - [MSOURCES-141][3]